 2) History Outreach Awards

-History Outreach Awards recognize outstanding projects that have educational content, that have contributed to the promotion and understanding of local and state history, and that have had an impact on the community.
-In other words, projects that inspired, connected, and educated their audiences to local history.
+History Outreach Awards recognize outstanding projects that have educational content, that have contributed to the promotion and understanding of local and state history, and that have had an impact on the community– in other words, projects that inspired, connected, and educated their audiences to local history.
+Explain why this project represents an exceptional achievement for YOUR organization making sure to demonstrate how it goes beyond normal expectations.
+The awards committee is pleased to consider online projects for any category of the History Outreach Awards.
 Nominations will be accepted for projects in the following categories:

 - Public Programming: